jeromedrouet/bluelatex-website/installation/index.markdown

 Installation from Debian Packages
 ---------------------------------

-We currently provide i386 and amd64 packages for debian wheezy.
+We currently provide packages for debian wheezy.

 To install the latest version for Debian Wheezy (7.7), run the following as root :
 ```shell